- Code BIOL6177

 - Course subject Biology

-The integration of molecular biology, biochemistry, genetics and cell biology has had an enormous impact on plant science in recent years.
+The integration of molecular biology, biochemistry, genetics, next-generation sequencing, genome editing and cell biology has had an enormous impact on plant science in recent years.
 This course will present current understanding in several key areas and demonstrate how conceptual and technical advances provide new insights in plant biology and new approaches for crop improvement and agriculture.
-Two introductory lectures will be given on plant structure and function prior to the major topics, which will include plant growth and development, regulation of gene expression, nutrient acquisition, photosynthesis, and disease and defence.
-Each topic will be presented by a researcher from the Research School of Biology or CSIRO Plant Industry.
+Two introductory lectures will be given on plant structure and function prior to the major topics, which will include plant development, nitrogen fixation, epigenetics and regulation of gene expression, next-generation tools for crop improvement, photosynthesis, structural biology in plants, plant immunity, and redox regulation and signalling.
+Each topic will be presented by a researcher from the Research School of Biology or CSIRO Agriculture and Food.

 Note: Graduate students attend joint classes with undergraduates but are assessed separately.